Yorkshire cycling website

 Kingfisher carved into a tree stump, Abbey Road, Knaresborough, by Hedgehog Cycling

 Further down Abbey Road, close to the junction with Wetherby Road, is St Robert's cave.
 Robert of Knaresborough (1160-1218) was a hermit who lived here.
 He was the son of Touk Flower, mayor of York, and he sought a life of solitude.
-Initially, he shared the cave by the Nidd with a knight who was hiding from King Richard I, but after the death of the king, Robert had the cave to himself.
+Initially, he shared the cave by the Nidd with a knight who was hiding from King Richard I, but after the death of the king the knight left, and Robert had the cave to himself.
 Robert's favourite form of charity was to redeem men from prison.

 Return to High Bridge by going back along Abbey Road and Waterside.